Shelby County Local Emergency Planning Committee

 Although the main emphasis of the LEPC is related to chemical emergency preparedness and response, the committee is also involved in other relevant issues of emergency preparation.

-The Shelby County LEPC meets six times a year, on the fourth Tuesday of every other odd numbered month (January, March, May, July, September, and November) Sub-committees meet ½ hour prior to the main meeting.
+The Shelby County LEPC meets six times a year, on the fourth Tuesday of every other odd numbered month (January, March, May, July, September, and November) at 8:00 am Sub-committees meet ½ hour prior to the main meeting.
 All meetings are open to the public.

 Complete the form and return to the Shelby County EMA: 800 Fair Rd., Sidney, Ohio